National Advisory Board

-Henry J. Brandon, III, ’78, has nearly 30 years of experience in the private equity industry.
+Henry Brandon, III, ’78 (Parent ’17 and ’19), has nearly 30 years of experience in the private equity industry.
 He is a partner at Nile Capital Group, a Los Angeles based private equity firm specializing in making investments in the asset management industry.
 As an investor, advisor and financier to growth companies, Henry has an extensive track record of success partnering with exceptional executives and entrepreneurs to create companies of enduring value.
 Henry serves or has served on several nonprofit boards, including vice president and founding board member of the Advocates Foundation and the APGA Tour, The Riordan Programs, Sound Body Sound Mind, The Friends of Expo Center, World Golf Foundation Diversity Task Force, Arthur Ashe Safe Passage and the Inglewood Baseball Fund.
 He currently serves on the board of the Southern California Stanford Black Alumni Club, is a Stanford Admissions Volunteer and is a past member of the Stanford Athletic Board.
-Mr. Brandon earned a BA from Stanford in Economics where he was a member of two NCAA Championship tennis teams, and an MBA from the UCLA Anderson School.
-Henry and his wife Monique live in Los Angeles and have two children who have both attended Stanford: Quintin Chase, ’17, and Blake, ’19.
+Mr. Brandon earned a BA in economics from Stanford, where he was a member of two NCAA Championship tennis teams, and an MBA from the UCLA Anderson School.

 Vaughn Bryant, '94, currently serves as executive director of The Chicago Literacy Alliance.
 He recently founded V. Bryant Enterprises, established with the mission to invest in, consult with, and create businesses and organizations where a focus on social enterprise leads to a successful and sustainable business.
 Bryant spent the last four years as the chief program officer for the Chicago Park District.
 He was responsible for its largest department, Community Recreation.
 The Community Recreation Department focused on the Park District's core mission of providing high quality leisure services to Chicago residents and visitors.
 Bryant’s department offered programs for citizens throughout the life course in athletics, aquatics, wellness, special events, cultural arts, and environmental education.
 Bryant joined the Park District after working on the Violence Prevention Initiative as a deputy officer at Chicago Public Schools (CPS).
 The three-part, evidenced-based initiative consisted of: (1) increasing social and emotional supports in schools; (2) high touch mentorship delivered by community/faith-based organizations; and (3) developing a plan for students to travel safely to and from school, called “Safe Passage.”
 Prior to his work at CPS, Bryant served as a manager in player development for the National Football League.
 He was responsible for creating, marketing, and administering programs that facilitate NFL players’ entry into the league, assist them in maximizing their playing careers, and help them successfully transition out of the league.
 A finalist for the 2008 Commissioner’s Award for Innovation, Bryant was nominated for his creation of the NFL Broadcast Boot Camp.
 In Bryant’s early career, he spent four years at Stanford University where he worked in athletic administration, undergraduate advising, and providing psychological services to faculty and staff.
 Bryant is a licensed marriage and family therapist with experience working with individuals, couples, and families across the socioeconomic spectrum.
 Bryant received a master’s degree from Northwestern University.
 He is a former fourth-round draft choice of the Detroit Lions, a three-year starter, a two time All-Pac-10 selection at Stanford, and a 1994 inductee into the Detroit Catholic League Hall of Fame.
 Bryant is a recent graduate of Leadership Greater Chicago, serves on various committees with the Chicago Community Trust and is a board member for the Positive Coaching Alliance – Chicago.